mysociety/mysociety.github.io/README.md

 ### Compiling

-Compile the Sass styles with:

-    bundle exec sass --watch assets/sass:assets/css --style compressed

-And run the Jekyll server with:
+The HTML/Markdown pages and Sass styles are all compiled by Jekyll:

-    buyndle exec jekyll serve
+    bundle exec jekyll serve

 The website will be available at `http://localhost:4000` and will recompile automatically when files are changed.